pip-services/pip-services-docs/content/en/net/expressions/tokenizers/iwhitespace_state.md

 linkTitle: "IWhitespaceState"
 gitUrl: "https://github.com/pip-services3-dotnet/pip-services3-expressions-dotnet"
 description: >
-    Defines an interface for tokenizer state that processes whitespaces (' ', '\t').
+    Defines an interface for tokenizer states that processes whitespaces (' ', '\t').
 ---

 **Inherits**: [ITokenizerState](../itokenizer_state)

 ### Description
-The IWhitespaceState interface is used by TokenizerStates that process whitespaces (' ', '\t').
+The IWhitespaceState interface is used by tokenizer states that process whitespaces (' ', '\t').

 ### Instance methods